michaelcronk/mount-a-file-share-windows/README.md

 As you can see below, the folder and file has been connected and stored on Azure.

 ![alt text](<imgs/Screenshot 2024-12-15 at 9.15.01 AM.png>)

+**WARNING** - If you were doing this for testing purposes, make sure to go back through and clean up your resources.
+Click [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/delete-resource-group?tabs=azure-powershell) to learn more.

+## Feedback

+You can now setup a file share on Azure and connect a Windows machine.
+If you have and feedback or suggestions, you can always open an issue or submit a pull request.
+Thank you!